GPS Timeout

 Flexible GPS Timeout Settings at Your Disposal

-The GPS Schedule that you can create can be as simple as a repeating interval using a single GPS timeout setting or you can create a highly varied schedule.
-When you use the latter method, you are not limited to using the same GPS timeout for every GPS position attempt.
+The GPS Schedule that you can produce might be as simple as a repeating interval from one GPS timeout setting or you can formulate a quite varied schedule.
+If you utilize the latter, you are not limited to utilizing the identical GPS timeout with every GPS position attempt.

-The benefit may arise in the form or more data and longer battery life.
-If you know that, during some part of the day, the animal is in dense cover but at other times in the day the animal is more likely to be in the open, you can set different GPS timeouts accordingly.
+The benefit can be in the shape of additional information and additional battery life.
+If you know that at some point during the day the animal is in dense cover but during other times of the day the animal is in a higher propensity to be in open, then you can configure different GPS timeouts accordingly.

-GPS timeout refers to the maximum length of time that you are allowing the GPS to be on each time it turns on.
-Most product lines offer you choices between 60, 90 or 120 seconds but one of our products also allows you to choose 30 seconds.
+GPS timeout is the maximum amount of time that you are allowing the GPS to remain on every time it comes on.
+Most product lines offer you settings of 60, 90 or 120 seconds but one of our products also offers a setting of 30 seconds.

-GPS timeout is a very important setting not to be confused with GPS Additional Time.
+GPS timeout is a very important setting that should not be confused with GPS Additional Time.

 Related Topics